GENERAL EDITORS James I. Fazio & Cory M. Marsh

 - Internal Developments: Grace Theology and Mid-Acts (1880-1930) – Phillip J. Long

 - The Golden Years of Dispensationalism: Scofield to Lindsey (1900-1970) – Thomas Ice

 - Further Internal Developments: The Progressive Movement (1980-present) – Darrell L. Bock

 - Summing up: Retrospect and Prospect of Dispensational Thought – Cory M. Marsh and James I. Fazio

 James I. Fazio, Th.M., D.Min. is Professor of Biblical Studies and Dean of Bible and Theolgy at Southern California Seminary.
 He is the author and editor of several books and articles related to dispensational thought, and is currently completing a Ph.D. in history at Queens University Belfast.

-Cory M. Marsh, Th.M., Ph.D. (cand.) is Associate Professor of New Testament at Southern California Seminary.
+Cory M. Marsh, Th.M., Ph.D. is Associate Professor of New Testament at Southern California Seminary.
 He has authored or edited multiple published essays, books, and articles in various academic journals and is a frequent conference speaker.
-He is currently completing a Ph.D. in Biblical Theolgy at Midwestern Baptist Theological Seminary in Kanas City.
+Cory completed a Ph.D. in Biblical Theolgy at Midwestern Baptist Theological Seminary in Kanas City.